Resilient-Labs/simple-nasa-api-bootcamp/README.md

 The application uses a single fetch API to source the image/video and its information (name and description of the image/video) from NASA's APOD API.
 Then using the property innerHTML, all of the data is displayed on the DOM.

 ## What I Learned
 The way data is stored in the API should be strictly reflected in your code as well.
-For example, in the NASA API the date was stored in YYYY-MM-DD format, so the user's input shoud also be written in that format or else it won't be as easy to fetch the data.
+For example, in the NASA API the date was stored in YYYY-MM-DD format, so the user's input should also be written in that format or else the data will not fetch properly.